Do seasonal workers pay tax?

 Do seasonal workers pay NIC?

-Seasonal workers will normally be liable to pay NIC on their UK earnings, unless they earn less than the ‘Primary Threshold’ (for 2018/19, this is £162 per week or £702 per month).
+Seasonal workers will normally be liable to pay NIC on their UK earnings, unless they earn less than the ‘Primary Threshold’.
+For 2023/24, this is £242 per week or £1,048 per month.
 Unlike income tax, NIC is generally assessed per pay period rather than annually.

 Therefore, you cannot usually get a refund of the NIC, even if you have only been here for a short period.
-One exception to this is if you have been sent to the UK by your overseas employer and the terms of a relevant social security agreement state that you should remain in your home country social security system.
+One exception to this is if you have been sent to the UK by your overseas employer and the terms of a relevant social security agreement state that you should remain in your home country social security system, rather than pay UK NIC.

 What is auto-enrolment?

 Under auto-enrolment, all employers have to offer a pension scheme to their eligible staff – there are no exceptions even for the smallest employers.
-You can find out more on auto-enrolment in our section pensions and employees.
+You can find out more on auto-enrolment on our page Pensions and employees.

 However, please note that it is possible for an employer to legitimately postpone offering a pension scheme to their staff for up to three months, meaning that if you are with an employer for a very short period only, for example in a seasonal job, you might not be offered auto-enrolment, even if you are otherwise eligible.